These terms govern your use of Smarter Payouts and our platform.

 By using the Smarter Payouts website and services, you agree to these terms and conditions.
 If you do not agree, please do not use our site.

 Self-Quoting Platform: Smarter Payouts operates primarily as a technology platform that enables users to obtain quotes for their structured settlement payments.
-Our AI-powered system, Mint, provides automated quote generation and information services.
+Our system, Mint, provides automated quote generation and information services.

 Direct Participation: Smarter Payouts may or may not directly participate in structured settlement transactions in all states.
 Our direct participation depends on: